 Health Conditions Related to Genetic Changes

-More than 150 PSEN1 gene mutations have been identified in patients with early-onset Alzheimer disease, a degenerative brain condition that begins before age 65.
-Mutations in the PSEN1 gene are the most common cause of early-onset Alzheimer disease, accounting for up to 70 percent of cases.
+Dozens of PSEN1 gene variants (also known as mutations) have been identified in patients with early-onset Alzheimer's disease, a degenerative brain condition that begins before age 65.
+Variants in the PSEN1 gene are the most common cause of early-onset Alzheimer's disease, accounting for up to 70 percent of cases.

-At least one mutation in the PSEN1 gene has been found to cause hidradenitis suppurativa, a chronic skin disease characterized by recurrent boil-like lumps (nodules) under the skin that develop in hair follicles.
+At least one variant (also known as a mutation) in the PSEN1 gene has been found to cause hidradenitis suppurativa, a chronic skin disease characterized by recurrent boil-like lumps (nodules) under the skin that develop in hair follicles.
 The nodules tend to become inflamed and painful, and they produce significant scarring as they heal.

-Studies suggest that the PSEN1 gene mutation that causes hidradenitis suppurativa has a different effect on γ-secretase function than the mutations that cause early-onset Alzheimer disease.
-These differences may explain why no single PSEN1 gene mutation has been reported to cause the signs and symptoms of both diseases.More About This Health Condition
+Studies suggest that the PSEN1 gene variant that causes hidradenitis suppurativa has a different effect on γ-secretase function than the variants that cause early-onset Alzheimer's disease.
+These differences may explain why no single PSEN1 gene variant has been reported to cause the signs and symptoms of both diseases.More About This Health Condition

 Familial dilated cardiomyopathy